purebred-mua/purebred/README.md

 ## Status

-This project is in its infancy, but please join us and help.
-All kinds of contributions (bug reports, testing, documentation, code) are welcome.
+This project is immature, but please join us and help.
+We welcome all kinds of contributions (bug reports, testing, documentation, code).
 See [HACKING](HACKING) for more info.
 If you want to **jump right in**, have a look at the [easy fix](https://github.com/purebred-mua/purebred/issues?q=is%3Aopen+is%3Aissue+label%3Aeasyfix) issues.